-“The Cathedral” was modelled by Auguste Rodin and depicts two right hands whose fingers are about to touch.
+“The Cathedral” was modeled by Auguste Rodin and depicts two right hands whose fingers are about to touch.
 The sculpture creates an intimate space between the hands.
-The “Cathedral” was produced many times by Rodin, in stone and bronze and every time one element stayed the same, the sculpture is made up of two right hands, each belonging to two different individuals.
-This masterpiece was entitled “The Ark of the Covenant” before being named “The Cathedral”.
-In the “Two Hands” plaster version there is an inscribed “Hands of Rodin and Rose Beuret”, which suggest that these hands are the hands of Rodin, the sculptor and his lover.
+The “Cathedral” was reproduced many times by Rodin.
+In stone and bronze and every time one element stayed the same, the sculpture is made up of two right hands, each belonging to two different individuals.
+This masterpiece was entitled “The Ark of the Covenant” before being named “The Cathedral.”
+In the “Two Hands” plaster version, there is an inscribed “Hands of Rodin and Rose Beuret,” which suggests that these hands are the hands of Rodin, the sculptor, and his lover.

 Parallels have been made between the inner space that emanates from this sculpture and Gothic architecture.
-Emptiness was a key element of Rodin’s composition.
+The emptiness was an essential element of Rodin’s composition.
 Rainer Maria Rilke pointed out that:

-for him.
 Rodin also felt an “intense passion for the expression of the human hands.”
-During his career, he modelled thousands of hands as small clay studies.
+During his career, he modeled thousands of hands as small clay studies.
 For Rodin, the hand and the interplay of hands within groups of figures were expressive components of his sculptures.